CityLine

 Planning

-Planning deals with the organization of settlements and the shaping of the environment.
+Planning addresses the arrangement of built areas and the shaping of the environment.
 A land use plan is a detailed implementation of a municipal plan for a specific area or plot.

 ""